 And when it comes to the best hikes in Norway, you’ll find that you’re not alone on this, Norwegians know only too well how amazing their country is and can be found making the most of it on these hikes.

 So, let’s get right into it, shall we?
-Here are the 12 best hikes in Norway you have to do when you visit.
+Here are the some of the best hikes in Norway you have to do when you visit.

 One of the most popular and spectacular hikes in the Lofoten Islands, this trail takes approximately four hours to complete.

-When you get to the summit, however, you are greeted with unparalleled views of Reinefjorden as well as that amazing Lofoten Wall.
+When you get to the summit, however, you’re greeted with unparalleled views of Reinefjorden as well as that amazing Lofoten Wall.

 Rising 1,029 km over the sea, this is a fairly long hike that takes about six to eight hours to complete if you are keeping a good pace (though honestly – best to do it at a pace you can actually enjoy than to try to scale it all quickly).